1058011747/FDGRU-PyTorch/README.md

+# FDGRU-PyTorch

-# Fault diagnosis of rotating machinery based on recurrent neural networks
+Fault diagnosis of rotating machinery based on recurrent neural networks

 This is the implementation of the paper “Fault diagnosis of rotating machinery based on recurrent neural networks” in PyTorch.